nodakjones/scrappy/README.md

 - "Serving Seattle, Tacoma, and Spokane" = ✅ **ACCEPTED** (includes local areas)
 - "Serving Spokane and Yakima only" = ❌ **FILTERED OUT** (no local presence)

-**Implementation Note**: Geographic validation should be implemented in the website discovery methods (`enhanced_website_discovery`, `search_google_api`, etc.) to filter out non-local websites before they reach the 5-factor validation stage.
+**Implementation Note**: Geographic validation is implemented in the website discovery methods (`enhanced_website_discovery`, `search_google_api`, etc.) to filter out non-local websites before they reach the 5-factor validation stage.
+The system also uses business name variations and consolidated logging for improved search accuracy.

 ### Website Validation Threshold